PreetinderKaur/gaggiuino-companion-privacy/index.md

 - Adjust machine settings

 No data from these interactions is stored, logged, or transmitted beyond your local network.

+## Affiliation

+Gaggiuino Companion is an independent, third-party app and is not affiliated with, endorsed by, or sponsored by the Gaggiuino project.

 ## Children's Privacy